-o Individual liberty - Freedom for all
+Individual Liberty - Freedom for all:

-- Developing self-confidence and self-awareness - Exploring the language of feelings and responsibility and reflect on their differences and different opinions.
+- > Developing self-confidence and self-awareness - Exploring the language of feelings and responsibility and reflect on their differences and different opinions.

-Mutual Respect and tolerance - Treat others as you want to be treated
+Mutual Respect and tolerance - Treat others as you want to be treated:

-- Developing and understanding tolerance and appreciation of respect for their own and other's cultures - These are all taught through the areas outlined below through the PSED curriculum.
+Developing and understanding that of tolerance and appreciation of respect for their own and other's cultures.
+These are all taught through the areas outlined below in the PSED curriculum.